dthelegend/diss/main.typ

 The project is adequately laid out for supporting future development and especially 3rd party libraries and integrations for adding new problems, reductions, and solvers, and integrating it into modern applications.
 In future I would like to better document the APIs that are exposed and produce a more expansive set of solvers.
 Due to the underlying flexibility if tge code, I can see this becoming the basis of a new library of reductions and solvers for the Rust programming language.

 Potentially, using PyO3 for Rust, this project could be extended to provide APIs for python, providing a fast solver platform for a wider audience of researchers and students to implement their own solvers.
 Providing a toolkit to build hard optimisation problem solvers and reducers is also what I believe is the largest contribution of this project.
 The code is released under the LGPL license and available on #link("github", "https://github.com/dthelegend/diss") and will be renamed "optimise-rs".

+I do still intend to submit a future version of this solver/framework to the #link("SAT Competition 2024", "https://satcompetition.github.io/2024/") although with substantial changes for optimisation and with many of the featres highlighted as missing implemented.

 = Conclusion